-Tendulkar didn't recover from a groin injury in time for the start of the tournament and was replaced as captain by Harbhajan Singh, who was then banned for slapping the Kings XI Punjab's Sreesanth.
+Tendulkar didn't recover from a groin injury in time for the start of the tournament and was replaced as captain by Harbhajan Singh, who was then banned for slapping Kings XI Punjab's Sreesanth after a game.
 Mumbai lost their first four matches, which had an impact on their failure to make the semis.

 The tournament moved to South Africa for the season.
 Shaun Pollock retired as a player and became the franchise's head coach.
 Malinga made his IPL debut, but the team relied too much on him and a few other big players, like Tendulkar and JP Duminy, and finished with five wins from 14 games.

-The reliance on Tendulkar for runs continued, but it was the contributions from their bowlers that took Mumbai to the top of the points table.
-Malinga, Singh, Khan, and new recruit Pollard, took 62 wickets between them.
-Still, they couldn't get past the Super Kings in the final.
+The reliance on Tendulkar for runs continued, but their bowlers' contributions took Mumbai to the top of the points table.
+Malinga, Harbhajan, Zaheer, and new recruit Pollard, took 62 wickets between them.
+Still, they couldn't get past Super Kings in the final.

-Mumbai retained Tendulkar, Singh, Pollard and Malinga, and bought Sharma at the auction.
-Tendulkar scored his only T20 century, and Malinga (the purple cap holder) and Munaf Patel contributed 50 wickets, but they came up short against the Royal Challengers Bangalore's Chris Gayle in the qualifying final.
+Mumbai retained Tendulkar, Harbhajan, Pollard and Malinga, and bought Rohit at the auction.
+Tendulkar scored his only T20 century, and Malinga (the purple cap holder) and Munaf Patel contributed 50 wickets, but they came up short against Royal Challengers Bangalore's Chris Gayle in the qualifying final.

 Tendulkar stepped down from the captaincy two days before the season opener, and later suffered an injured finger.
-Mumbai struggled to get a stable opening pair in his absence, and Mitchell Johnson's missing the season compounded their problems.
-Under Singh, they came undone against CSK in the eliminator, and finished third on the table.
+Mumbai struggled to get a stable opening pair in his absence, and Mitchell Johnson missing the season compounded their problems.
+Under Harbhajan, they came undone against CSK in the eliminator, and finished third on the table.

 Anil Kumble and John Wright took over coaching roles, and Ricky Ponting the captaincy.
 Bumrah made his debut.
-Ponting dropped himself mid-season, but under the leadership of Sharma, their top scorer that season, Mumbai lifted the title thanks to Pollard's blitzkrieg in the final.
+Ponting dropped himself mid-season, but under the leadership of Rohit, their top scorer that season, and thanks to Pollard's blitzkrieg in the final, Mumbai lifted the title.
 Tendulkar then announced his IPL retirement.

-Mumbai bought high-profile players like Tim Southee and Jos Buttler, but they didn't live up to billing.
+Mumbai bought high-profile players like Tim Southee and Jos Buttler, who didn't live up to their billing.
 In an unimpressive season, they missed playoffs qualification for the first time since 2009, losing their last league game.

 Mahela Jayawardene took over as coach.
 Hardik Pandya and Bumrah proved their worth with power-hitting and death bowling.
 Mumbai also registered their highest IPL total (223 vs Kings XI), and after ten wins in the league stage, they pulled off a last-ball win against Rising Pune Supergiant in the final.